stellar-deprecated/docs/README.md

 - DO NOT use h1 since that is reserved for the page title generated from front matter.
 - DO NOT skip a header size (don't go from h2 to h4).
-- DO use smaller headers (more hashes) to represent that a section is nested under a parent one with a larger header.
+- DO use smaller headers (more hash symbols) to represent that a section is nested under a parent one with a larger header.
-- DO add a space after the hashes.
+- DO add a space after the hash symbols.
 Some Markdown parsers will not render the text as a header without the space.

 ### Front matter